-The project in Dharampura is the first of its kind in the walled city of Delhi which aims in the restoration & rehabilitation of a 135 year old Haveli (built in 1880) into a hospitality project with 14 rooms, a spa, a museum, 2 shops & a restaurant.
-We started this project looking at a broken structure which was declared as an inhabitable space for living by the government of Delhi.
-Without any plans or drawings, we had to develop a program even before starting the design which involved the building survey, to prepare measured drawings & structural repairing & strengthening of the building.
-The designing process involved a very elaborate 2 years research of the whole urban fabric of Chandni Chowk.
+The project in Dharampura is the first of its kind in the walled city of Delhi which aims in the restoration & rehabilitation of a 135-year-old Haveli (built-in 1880) into a hospitality project with 14 rooms, a spa, a museum, 2 shops & a restaurant.
+We started this project looking at a broken structure that was declared an inhabitable space for living by the government of Delhi.
+Without any plans or drawings, we had to develop a program even before starting the design which involved the building survey, to prepare measured drawings & structural repair & strengthening of the building.
+The designing process involved a very elaborate 2 years of research on the whole urban fabric of Chandni Chowk.
 The resulting space had elements from Hindu, Mughal, Jain & Rajasthan’s Architecture.
 We were bound to amalgamate traditional architecture with contemporary modern architecture to create an inviting space for both Indians & Foreigners.
-We had visited almost all the old cities of India to understand the relevance of such a project & to collect a large number skilled labor who have an understanding of traditional architecture elements.
+We visited almost all the old cities of India to understand the relevance of such a project & to collect a large number of skilled labor who understand traditional architectural elements.
 We replicated almost all the elements which were used earlier, some of them in a modern way.
 Every room or space has its own theme which reflects various flavors of architecture & livelihood in Chandni Chowk.
-All furniture, lights & artifacts were designed especially for each and every space according to its use & the theme taken.
+All furniture, lights & artifacts were designed especially for each and every space according to its use & the theme was taken.